msi-ris/Tutorials/rnaseq_cmd.md

 programs called by the programs of the pipeline.
 The situation in which you would most want to view the contents of these files is if your pipeline jobs are throwing error messages.
 For now, we do not have to examine them.

-#### RNASeq Metrics
-The `RNASeqMetrics/` directory contains summary metrics collected by the Picard `CollectRnaSeqMetrics` tool.
-This is useful for diagnosing rRNA, gDNA, and coverage bias issues in your RNASeq dataset.
-This information is summarized in the HTML report, but the raw output files are saved for record keeping purposes.

-#### Duplication Metrics
-The `Dup_Stats/` directory contains duplication summaries extracted from the FastQC report.
-These are summarized on a per-sample per-read basis, and have the total duplication level and a duplication histogram for each read.
-These are summarized graphically in the HTML report, but we also provide the raw files for your records.
-The source information is kept in the working directory.

 ##### Insert Size Metrics
 These files are located in the `InsertSizeMetics/` directory, and contain